c247/c247/README.md

 - 👀 I’m interested in API development
 - 🌱 I’m currently learning Vapor 5, Fluent and Postgres
 - 📫 How to reach me v2ananth@uwaterloo.ca
-- :star2: I play the drums and used to play competitive soccer
+- :star2: Fun Fact: I play the drums and used to play competitive soccer

 <!---
 c247/c247 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.